 How are you protecting your staff?
 Do you have PPE?

 The healthy and safety of our staff, volunteers, and guests is our first priority.
 All meals and services are provided while adhering to social distancing guidelines.
-We have limited the number of staff on-site each day to three, and we are currently not using volunteers for meal prep and serving.
+We have strictly limited the number of staff and volunteers on-site each day.
 We have been fortunate to have access to masks and gloves for all staff members, and have also distributed masks and gloves to hundreds of our guests.

 How are homeless guests coping with this public health crisis?

 We are deeply concerned about the health and well-being of our guests who are experiencing homelessness and are currently unsheltered.
 To make sure they have what they need during this crisis we developed a plan with Atlantic Health System and the County of Morris to ensure every person who tests positive for COVID-19 has a safe place to quarantine, and we have been coordinating their healthcare, services and concrete needs.
 We are hopeful that, through these partnerships and with continued advocacy, we will be able to secure permanent housing options for all of our guests experiencing homelessness.

 What trends are you seeing in the community?